 When Authorization Watch is turned on and a claim is created, the system will deduct the visit/units from the number remaining on the authorization.
 If you create a claim for a session that has previously been submitted with that authorization, there will be no deduction unless new units have been added to the session (for unit-based authorizations).

 When I preview a claim, the authorization is not showing in Box 23.

-Because Therabill assigns the authorization at the time the claim is submitted, the authorization will not show on the claim preview.
-You must submit the claim in order for the authorization to go in Box 23.
+The system assigns the authorization at the time the claim is submitted, so the authorization will not show on the claim preview.
+You must submit the claim in order for the authorization to be seen in Box 23.